Missouri Western is proud of its rich history.

-The Griffon mascot was created in 1917-18 by student Norman Knight.
+The Griffon mascot was created in 1917-18 by Norman Knight ’18.
 The Griffon, a mythological guardian of treasure, was chosen by students as a guardian of the precious treasure of education.

-The need for more space also became an issue as the years passed and the junior college’s enrollment continued to grow.
+The need for more space became apparent as the Junior College’s enrollment continued to grow.
 By 1954, there were 398 students, and the building at 10th and Edmond was bursting at the seams.
-Classes were being held at several locations in the downtown area to accommodate the students.
+Classes were being held at several locations in the downtown area.

-In 1965, a bond was passed to create the Missouri Western Junior College District, and the junior college’s name was changed to Missouri Western Junior College.
-Prior to this bond passage, the junior college was funded administered by the St. Joseph School District, and a dean was the highest administrative position at the junior college.
-But after the bond passed, the junior college was funded by 11 school districts in five counties.
+In 1965, a bond was passed to create the Missouri Western Junior College District, and the Junior College’s name was changed to Missouri Western Junior College.
+The Junior College had been funded and administered by the St. Joseph School District, but after the bond passed, the Junior College was funded by 11 school districts in five counties.
 A new Board of Trustees was named to represent the entire district, and Dr. Milburn Blanton was hired as the institution’s president.

 In 1971, the college purchased 354 more acres, bringing the total campus size to 744 acres.
 Since then, the Missouri National Guard obtained approximately 10 acres, the University of Missouri Extension Center obtained three acres, and the Missouri Department of Conservation eight acres, so the present acreage is 723.